 Futurae currently supports the following types of push notification credentials:

-- Apple Push Notification service (APNs) credentials: Composed by the APNs Certificate and key, it's used to authenticate to the APNs when sending push notification messages to iOS devices.
+Apple Push Notification service (APNs) credentials: Composed of the APNs Certificate and key, or, preferably, an APNs authentication token (JWT), which consists of a Key ID, Team ID, and Auth Key, offering improved security and does not require yearly renewal, providing an easier long-term maintenance compared to certificates.
+The credentials are used to authenticate to the APNs when sending push notification messages to iOS devices.

-- Google Firebase Cloud Messaging (FCM) credentials: Composed by the FCM Sender ID and Server key, it's required to send push notifications to Android devices through the FCM backend.
+Google Firebase Cloud Messaging (FCM HTTP v1) credentials: Composed of the FCM Project ID and Service Account, it's required to send push notifications to Android devices through the FCM backend.

 If the push notification credentials configured for one of your Futurae mobile SDKs have expired or might have been incorrectly configured in the first place, please follow these steps: